platformio/platformio-docs/plus/pio-check.rst

 Configuration
 -------------

-**PIO Check** allows selecting what tool is used for finding defects in the project, what source files are checked. **PIO Check** can be configured from :ref:`projectconf` using the next options:
+|PIOCheck| allows selecting what tool is used for finding defects in
+the project, what source files are checked. |PIOCheck| can be configured from :ref:`projectconf` using the next options:

 .. toctree::